chaitan28/Terraform_directory/my_terraform_notes.md

 It gives you an opportunity to confirm that the changes are what you expect.<br>
 When you run the terraform plan command, Terraform compares your current state (# terraform state list: which is stored in the terraform.tfstate file) with the desired state defined in your configuration files (e.g., main.tf, variables.tf, etc.)<br>

+## terraform validate
+Verifies that the configuration files (e.g., .tf files) are syntactically correct

 ## terraform apply
 This command will display the plan and prompt you for confirmation.<br>
 After you confirm, Terraform will execute the changes to the infrastructure<br>